What is it?

 UK flour millers are focused on this issue and have been active participants in European discussions and implementation of procedures to reduce acrylamide in baked goods.
 UK millers use a range of wheat varieties to produce flour and together with the Federation of Bakers, commissioned research to investigate variation in asparagine across varieties.
 The study found little difference between varieties and so millers do not select their wheat on this basis.

 Flour millers continue to fully support measures to reduce acrylamide in baked goods and will support further research to ensure progress is made on the issue.
 However, it appears that there is nothing that can be done within the milling process to alter either levels of asparagine or the potential for acrylamide formation during baking.

 Most bakeries have ensured that measures are in place to reduce this processing contaminant.
 This includes adjusting cooking procedures and the addition of the enzyme asparaginase which reduces the asparagine level in dough and thereby the acrylamide level in the cooked product.

-A position paper with information on acrylamide in British bread can be downloaded from the right-hand side of this page.
+A position paper with information on acrylamide in British bread can be downloaded from the left-hand side of this page.
 UK Flour Millers members can also download the UK Flour Millers Briefing Document on this subject.